Otros Ejercicios

 I'm on my way

-We watched the sunset over the castle on the hill
+We watched the over the on the hill

 But I was younger then